echaabane/jirafeau/CONTRIBUTING.md

 Please create one branch for each feature and send one merge request for each branch.

-Dont squash several changes or commits into one merge request as this is hard to review.
+Don't squash several changes or commits into one merge request as this is hard to review.

 Please use ```next-release``` as base branch and send your merge request to this branch (not ```master```).

-Quick walktrough:
+Quick walkthrough:

 * Create ticket for new feature
 * Fork the original repository, clone the own repository, add the original repository as upstream